thinhnotes/MCW-Line-of-business-application-migration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

 #### Task summary <!-- omit in toc -->

-In this task you created a new virtual network that will be used by your virtual machines when they are migrated to Azure.
-You also created a private endpoint in this network, which will be used to access the SQL database.
+In this task you created a private endpoint on the virtual network that will be used  to access the SQL database.

 ### Task 3: Register the Hyper-V Host with Azure Migrate: Server Migration